-- preventing the build-up of systemic risks and vulnerabilities, and - supporting financial intermediation in the event of disruptions to the economy or the financial system.
+- preventing and limiting the build-up of systemic risks and vulnerabilities, - strengthening the risk resilience of the financial system for system risks, and - supporting financial intermediation in the event of disruptions to the economy or the financial system.

 The primary goal of macroprudential policy is divided into intermediate objectives and operational policy objectives.